High-charge relativistic electrons by vacuum laser acceleration from plasma mirrors using flying focus pulses: Results

 Flying focus lasers can significantly enhance VLA electron charges across a broad range of laser-plasma parameters.
-Figure \ref{figure5} shows the charge of accelerated electrons with energy $\ge5$ MeV as a function of laser intensity.
+Figure \ref{figure4}(a) shows the charge of accelerated electrons with energy $\ge5$ MeV as a function of laser intensity.
 While Gaussian lasers also exhibit increased electron charge with intensity due to enhanced ponderomotive force and injection velocities, the flying focus laser demonstrates a steeper rise in electron charge.
 At an intensity level of approximately $ 10^{20} $ W/cm$ ^{2} $, flying focus lasers achieve a total charge of approximately 10 nC for electrons with energies $\ge5$ MeV.
 Such ultrashort relativistic electron bunches with substantial charge are highly advantageous for various applications, including single-shot electron radiography and the generation of high-flux x-rays \cite{courtois2011high,bruhaug2023single}.

 In addition to laser peak intensity, the focal velocity of the flying focus lasers also has an impact on the results.
-We have carried out simulations using different focal velocities and have also discovered significant enhancement in the charges of accelerated electrons.
-However, the expression for the flying focus beam employed in this study [Eq. (\ref{ff_expr})] inherently couples focal velocity adjustments to changes in pulse duration, which corresponds to the changes in the longitudinal ponderomotive force.
+However, the expression for the flying focus beam employed in this study [Eq. (\ref{ff_expr})] inherently couples focal velocity adjustments to changes in pulse duration, and its variation influences the ponderomotive force, Rayleigh range, and accelerating phase length.
 This coupling makes it challenging to conduct an isolated study of the effects of focal velocity while maintaining a constant ponderomotive force.
+Nevertheless, we perform simulations with different focal velocity and pulse width.
+We have also found significant enhancement in the charges of accelerated electrons for the flying focus pulse compared to the Gaussian pulse with the same FWHM pulse duration for varying focal velocities [Fig. \ref{figure4}(b)].
+For the flying focus pulse, increasing the focal velocity reduces the pulse width, which increases the ponderomotive force but simultaneously shrinks the Rayleigh range and possibly the accelerating phase length.
+Because the final acceleration outcome is a combination of these effects, the total accelerated charge does not consistently increase.
+In contrast, for the Gaussian pulse, accelerated charge simply increases as the pulse width decreases and the ponderomotive force rises.